github/opensource.guide/_articles/building-community.md

 ---
 title: Building Welcoming Communities
-description: A guide to building a community that encourages people to use, contribute to, and evangelize your project.
+description: Building a community that encourages people to use, contribute to, and evangelize your project.
 class: building
 toc:
   setting-your-project-up-for-success: "Setting your project up for success"